brotatotes/bht-automation/bht gen 3/John/Chapter 8/John 8 17 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:08:29
+- Timestamp: 12-25-2023 19:32:28
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 84
+- BHT Word Count: 91
-- BHT Commentary Usage: 40.74%
+- BHT Commentary Usage: 51.79%
-- BHT Quality Score: 1.9950232391209002
+- BHT Quality Score: 2.0070675595129663
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (56):
-	['about', 'affirming', 'an', 'and', 'asserts', 'by', 'combined', 'confronts', 'demand', 'doing', 'drawing', 'emphasizing', 'establishes', 'exception', 'exposes', 'fallacy', 'father', 'for', 'from', 'fulfills', 'he', 'himself', 'his', 'in', 'is', 'jesus', 'jewish', 'law', 'leaders', 'letter', 'no', 'objection', 'of', 'out', 'own', 'points', 'praise', 'requirement', 'rule', 'satisfies', 'self', 'skepticism', 'so', 'testimony', 'that', 'the', 'their', 'to', 'truth', 'two', 'validity', 'witness', 'witnesses', 'words']
+	['affirms', 'an', 'and', 'application', 'as', 'but', 'by', 'case', 'claim', 'does', 'entirely', 'establishes', 'exception', 'exposes', 'father', 'from', 'fulfillment', 'fulfills', 'he', 'him', 'himself', 'his', 'in', 'inconsistency', 'is', 'jesus', 'jews', 'judge', 'law', 'letter', 'mere', 'not', 'of', 'out', 'own', 'points', 'rather', 'requirement', 'requires', 'responding', 'rule', 'separate', 'testimony', 'that', 'the', 'their', 'they', 'this', 'those', 'through', 'to', 'two', 'validity', 'which', 'who', 'witnesses']
-- ChatGPT injected words (significant words only) (32):
+- ChatGPT injected words (significant words only) (27):
-	['affirming', 'asserts', 'combined', 'confronts', 'demand', 'drawing', 'emphasizing', 'establishes', 'exception', 'exposes', 'fallacy', 'father', 'fulfills', 'jesus', 'jewish', 'law', 'leaders', 'letter', 'objection', 'points', 'praise', 'requirement', 'rule', 'satisfies', 'self', 'skepticism', 'testimony', 'truth', 'validity', 'witness', 'witnesses', 'words']
+	['affirms', 'application', 'case', 'claim', 'entirely', 'establishes', 'exception', 'exposes', 'father', 'fulfillment', 'fulfills', 'inconsistency', 'jesus', 'jews', 'judge', 'law', 'letter', 'mere', 'points', 'requirement', 'requires', 'responding', 'rule', 'separate', 'testimony', 'validity', 'witnesses']

 ### Logs
-- Attempt 1 BHT: In John 8:17, Jesus addresses the Jewish leaders' skepticism about his testimony, saying that if they judge him solely by the letter of the law, he will satisfy them.
-His response highlights the Jews' own emphasis on the law and their claim to a monopoly over it.
-Jesus affirms that he is an exception to the rule that self-praise is no praise, as his testimony is true and in accordance with the law.
-By referring to the requirement of two witnesses in their own law, Jesus shows that the combined witness of himself and the Father fulfills this principle.
-Therefore, their objection falls to the ground because his testimony is not only true but also supported by the law they hold in high regard.
+- Attempt 1 BHT: Even though Jesus acknowledges that he is not the typical self-praise individual, he asserts that as an exception to the rule, the law that the Jews have made their own does not apply to him.
+He emphasizes that his testimony, combined with the testimony of his Father, fulfills the requirement of having two witnesses, as stated in their own law.
+Jesus does not seek to completely separate himself from the Jews and the law, but rather points out the inconsistency in their application.
+He highlights that if the testimony of two men is considered valid, then his testimony and the testimony of his Father should be considered ample evidence in matters of religious doctrine.
-- 🔄 John 8:17 (attempt 1, 124 words, 45.45% quotes quality score: 2.1008386804241015, V2 normalized quality score: 61.19, commentator tiers 1-3: 34.03%, 43.15%, 22.82%)
+- 🔄 John 8:17 (attempt 1, 115 words, 46.27% quotes quality score: 1.8903360261458535, V2 normalized quality score: 54.2, commentator tiers 1-3: 33.39%, 37.68%, 28.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Jesus confronts the Jewish leaders' skepticism about his testimony by emphasizing that he satisfies their demand for the letter of the law.
-He asserts that he is an exception to the rule that self-praise is no praise, affirming the truth of his words.
-Drawing from their own law, Jesus points out that the combined witness of himself and the Father fulfills the requirement of two witnesses.
-In doing so, he exposes the fallacy of their objection and establishes the validity of his testimony.
+- Attempt 2 BHT: Jesus, in responding to those who judge his testimony by the mere letter of the law, affirms that he is an exception to the rule.
+He points out that their law, which they claim as their own, requires the testimony of two witnesses, and in this case, the testimony of him and his Father fulfills that requirement.
+Jesus does not separate himself from the Jews and the law entirely, but rather exposes the inconsistency in their application and establishes the validity of his testimony through the fulfillment of their own law.
-- 🔄 John 8:17 (attempt 2, 84 words, 40.74% quotes quality score: 1.9950232391209002, V2 normalized quality score: 57.68, commentator tiers 1-3: 31.43%, 44.25%, 24.32%)
+- 🔄 John 8:17 (attempt 2, 91 words, 51.79% quotes quality score: 2.0070675595129663, V2 normalized quality score: 58.08, commentator tiers 1-3: 36.01%, 35.94%, 28.06%)
 	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Jesus addresses the Jewish leaders' doubt regarding his testimony, assuring them that he satisfies their requirement of the letter of the law.
-He emphasizes that his exceptional nature allows him to claim this exemption and affirm the truth of his words.
-Drawing upon their own law, Jesus establishes the validity of his testimony by highlighting the necessity of two witnesses.
-In doing so, he refutes their objection and establishes the authenticity of his testimony.
-- 🔄 John 8:17 (attempt 3, 74 words, 39.58% quotes quality score: 1.9284341698249752, V2 normalized quality score: 55.46, commentator tiers 1-3: 30.34%, 45.28%, 24.38%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus responds to the Jewish leaders' skepticism about his testimony, assuring them that he satisfies their demand for the letter of the law.
-He acknowledges their claim to a monopoly over the law and affirms himself as an exception to the rule that self-praise is no praise.
-By referring to their own law, Jesus demonstrates that the combined witness of himself and the Father fulfills the requirement of two witnesses.
-Thus, he nullifies their objection, establishing the veracity of his testimony.
+- Attempt 3 BHT: When confronted by those who judge his testimony by the letter of the law, Jesus acknowledges that he is an exception to the rule.
+He highlights that their law, which they claim as their own, requires the testimony of two witnesses.
+By stating that his Father bears witness of him, Jesus fulfills this requirement.
+While he does not seek to distance himself entirely from the Jews and the law, he points out the inconsistency in their application and affirms the validity of his testimony through their own law.
-- 🔄 John 8:17 (attempt 4, 82 words, 41.51% quotes quality score: 1.98556383275994, V2 normalized quality score: 57.36, commentator tiers 1-3: 34.14%, 42.56%, 23.31%)
+- 🔄 John 8:17 (attempt 3, 88 words, 50.88% quotes quality score: 1.92597481955247, V2 normalized quality score: 55.38, commentator tiers 1-3: 32.3%, 38.02%, 29.69%)
 	- BHT WAS OVER 80 WORDS!
+- Attempt 4 BHT: Jesus, in responding to those who judged his testimony solely by the letter of the law, acknowledged that he was an exception to the rule.
+He emphasized that their law, which they claimed as their own, demanded the testimony of two witnesses.
+By asserting that his Father bore witness of him, Jesus fulfilled this requirement.
+Although he did not sever ties entirely with the Jews and the law, he highlighted the inconsistency in their application and affirmed the validity of his testimony based on their own law.
+- 🔄 John 8:17 (attempt 4, 87 words, 46.43% quotes quality score: 1.8904901924769089, V2 normalized quality score: 54.2, commentator tiers 1-3: 34.11%, 35.07%, 30.82%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Jesus responds to the Jewish leaders' skepticism, assuring them that he satisfies their demand for the letter of the law.
-Referring to their claim of a monopoly over the law, Jesus establishes himself as an exception to the rule that self-praise is no praise.
-By drawing upon their own law, Jesus demonstrates that his testimony, combined with the Father's, fulfills the requirement of two witnesses.
-In doing so, he undermines their objection and upholds the truthfulness of his testimony.
+- Attempt 5 BHT: In response to those who judged his testimony based solely on the letter of the law, Jesus acknowledged that he was an exception to the rule.
+He pointed out that their law, which they claimed as their own, required the testimony of two witnesses.
+By stating that his Father bore witness of him, Jesus fulfilled this requirement.
+While he did not completely separate himself from the Jews and the law, he highlighted the inconsistency in their application and affirmed the validity of his testimony according to their own law.
-- 🔄 John 8:17 (attempt 5, 81 words, 44.64% quotes quality score: 1.9630619002185, V2 normalized quality score: 56.61, commentator tiers 1-3: 32.73%, 43.02%, 24.25%)
+- 🔄 John 8:17 (attempt 5, 89 words, 48.28% quotes quality score: 1.9264216060452344, V2 normalized quality score: 55.39, commentator tiers 1-3: 34.21%, 35.89%, 29.89%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ John 8:17 bht prompt v0.8 (84 words, 40.74% quotes)
+- ✅ John 8:17 bht prompt v0.8 (91 words, 51.79% quotes)
-- quality score: 1.9950232391209002, V2 normalized quality score: 57.68, commentator tiers 1-3: 31.43%, 44.25%, 24.32%)
+- quality score: 2.0070675595129663, V2 normalized quality score: 58.08, commentator tiers 1-3: 36.01%, 35.94%, 28.06%)